-The Complainant alleged being abused and physically assaulted based on her caste identity by the accused.
-The Complaint was lodged before the Judicial Magistrate under Sections 452, 323, 325, 504, 506(2) and 114 of IPC and under Section 3(1)(x) of the SC/ST (PoA) Act.
-The Respondent filed an application under Section 482, CrPC in the High Court, seeking for the complaint to be guashed on the grounds that only a Special Court can take cognizance of an offence under Section 14 of the SC/ST (PoA) Act.
+A person belonging to a Scheduled Caste alleged being abused and physically assaulted based on her caste identity by the Accused and lodged a complaint before the Judicial Magistrate under Sections 452, 323, 325, 504, 506(2) and 114 of IPC and under Section 3(1)(x) of the SC/ST (PoA) Act.
+The Respondent-Accused filed an petition before the High Court of Gujarat under Section 482 of the Code of Criminal Procedure (CrPC) to guash the criminal proceedings, on the grounds that only a Special Court can take cognizance of an offence under Section 14 of the SC/ST (PoA) Act.
+The High Court allowed the petition and set aside the FIR, against which the Complainant approached the Supreme Court.